AirPods keep Disconnecting From iPhone? 8 solutions to fix it

 Check that Bluetooth is turned on on the device you are using the AirPods with.

-- On the iPhone or iPad open control centre and check that Bluetooth is on.
+- On the iPhone or iPad open the control center and check that Bluetooth is on.

 - Or go to Settings > Bluetooth and you should see a green indicator to show that Bluetooth is on.